-- ✓ Enhancing and expanding eligibility for Canada Student Loans and Grants for part-time and full-time post-secondary students with an investment of over \$34 million a year once fully implemented. - ✓ Investing \$9 million over two years to expand adult basic education programming in the territories to increase employment opportunities for Northerners. - ✓ Providing up to \$10 million a year in tax relief and Registered Education Savings Plan assistance to the increasing number of Canadian post-secondary students who study abroad. - ✓ Providing \$10 million over two years to develop and implement an international education strategy that will reinforce Canada as a country of choice to study and conduct world-class research. - ✓ Encouraging skills certification by making all occupational, trade and professional examination fees eligible for tax relief.
+- ✓ Enhancing and expanding eligibility for Canada Student Loans and Grants for part-time and full-time post-secondary students with an investment of over \$34 million a year once fully implemented. - ✓ Investing \$9 million over two years to expand adult basic education programming in the territories to increase employment opportunities for Northerners. - ✓ Providing up to \$10 million a year in tax relief and Registered Education Savings Plan assistance to the increasing number of Canadian post-secondary students who study abroad.

+- ✓ Providing \$10 million over two years to develop and implement an international education strategy that will reinforce Canada as a country of choice to study and conduct world-class research. - ✓ Encouraging skills certification by making all occupational, trade and professional examination fees eligible for tax relief.

-Preserving Canada's Fiscal Advantage
+Preserving Canada's Fiscal Advantage Highlights

-- ✓ Strong fiscal management will continue to be the cornerstone of the Government's economic policy. - ✓ The International Monetary Fund (IMF) expects that Canada will return to budget balance before other Group of Seven (G-7) countries and considers that its fiscal prospects are among the best in the G-20. - ✓ Maintaining a focus on balanced budgets and debt reduction will allow the Government to keep taxes low and take actions to foster long-term growth and the creation of well-paying jobs for Canadians in the future.
+- ✓ Strong fiscal management will continue to be the cornerstone of the Government's economic policy. - ✓ The International Monetary Fund (IMF) expects that Canada will return to budget balance by 2016, one of only two Group of Seven (G-7) countries expected to do so, and considers that its fiscal prospects are among the best in the G-20. - ✓ Maintaining a focus on balanced budgets and debt reduction will allow the Government to keep taxes low and take actions to foster long-term growth and the creation of well-paying jobs for Canadians in the future.

-Plan for Returning to Balanced Budgets
+Plan for Returning to Balanced Budgets Highlights

 - ✓ Budget 2011 builds on the actions taken in Budget 2010 to return to balanced budgets by: - Delivering on the 2010 round of strategic reviews. - Taking action to close tax loopholes. - Launching a comprehensive one-year Strategic and Operating Review aimed at improving the efficiency and effectiveness of government operations and programs to ensure value for taxpayer money. - ✓ The Government has been clear and consistent that it will not raise taxes or cut transfers to persons, including those for seniors, children and the unemployed, or transfers to other levels of government in support of health care and social services, Equalization, and the gas tax transfer to municipalities. - ✓ The Government's plan for returning to balanced budgets is on track.
-Without including any targeted savings from the Strategic and Operating Review, the Government is projected to return to balanced budgets by 2015-16 at the latest. - ✓ The deficit in 2010-11 is projected to be more than 25 per cent lower than it was in 2009-10, and it is projected to shrink by more than 25 per cent again in 2011-12.
+Without including any targeted savings from the Strategic and Operating Review, the Government is projected to return to balanced budgets by 2015-16 at the latest.

+- ✓ The deficit in 2012-13 is projected to be cut by almost two-thirds from its level in 2009-10.
 The deficit is projected to continue to decline to \$0.3 billion in 2014-15.
-It is expected that there will be a surplus of \$4.2 billion in 2015-16. - ✓ The Strategic and Operating Review will support the return to balanced budgets, possibly one year earlier, and provide fiscal room to continue paying down debt and investing in the priorities of Canadians, including lowering taxes for families. - ✓ The expiration of stimulus measures and the savings measures announced in this budget are expected to lower program spending from 16.0 per cent of gross domestic product (GDP) in 2009-10 to 12.9 per cent of GDP in 2015-16, in line with its pre-recession level. - ✓ The federal debt is projected to decline to 29.7 per cent of GDP in 2015-16, broadly returning to its pre-recession level.
+It is expected that there will be a surplus of \$4.2 billion in 2015-16. - ✓ The Strategic and Operating Review will support the return to balanced budgets by 2014-15, and provide fiscal room to continue paying down debt and investing in the priorities of Canadians, including lowering taxes for families. - ✓ The expiration of stimulus measures and the savings measures announced in this budget are expected to lower program spending from 16.0 per cent of gross domestic product (GDP) in 2009-10 to 12.9 per cent of GDP in 2015-16, in line with its pre-recession level. - ✓ The federal debt is projected to decline to 29.7 per cent of GDP in 2015-16, broadly returning to its pre-recession level.